bluesky/tiled/README.md

 ## Example

+We'll of a collection of data that is generated on the fly.
-Serve a "Tree", a Python object backed by some generated data, directory of files, network resource, or database
+Alternatively, it could be read on demand from a directory of files, network resource, database, or some combination.

 ```
 tiled serve pyobject --public tiled.examples.generated:demo